-The best way to learn triage protocols is by reading books about it.
-Here are two books which I recommend for you to learn about TTNs protocols:
+The best way to learn triage protocols is by reading books about them.
+Here are two books that I recommend for you to learn about TTNs protocols:

 Now that you know all about the TTN protocols it’s time to move on to typical TTN interview questions.

 What are the typical telephone triage nurse interview questions?

 Here are five of the most common job interview questions for a telephone triage nurse’s job.

 - How have you ensured a high level of communication in previous health care positions?